MarcosMJD/ghcn-d/README.md

 - Local solution with postgres
 - Custom dashboard with BQ client for python. (bq api use) or postgresql client for python.
   - Develop Django app for this dashboard.
+- Check cloud solutions from other providers (AWS)
+  - E.g. Check AWS batch to run AWS batch job from a docker image.
+Airflow orchestrates the job, but the job is executed by AWS.
+E.g. Ingestion pipeline with all tasks in a single python program?